mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

     - Mantle of the Expert (and drama processes games)

-Identify types of barriers / obstacles and address pedagogies which address then?

-Because of the community focus of the study, but the relevance of new curriculum the lit review spans different community perspectives / scopes.

 - K12 context: types of barriers addressed focused around curriculum and assessment, end with analysis of what formal ed often fails to address
-    - computational thinking vs coding practices: explain why CT not the focus, abstract / concrete apsect.
+    - computational thinking vs coding practices: explain why CT not the focus, abstract / concrete aspsect.

 - professional and enthusiast game making communities and informal setttings: better to address coding practices not -hci and affordance theory, technical barriers , solved by design
       - MDA